-The Twist was still the world’s biggest dance craze, and the Marvelettes made their contribution by singing “Twistin’ Postman” on Dick Clark’s American Bandstand.
+The Twist was still the world’s biggest dance craze, and, singing “Twistin’ Postman”, the Marvelettes became the first Motown act on Dick Clark’s American Bandstand.

 March 5, 1963

-Patsy Cline was killed along with Cowboy Copas, Hawkshaw Hawins and Cline’s manager, and plane owner/pilot Randy Hughes crashed near Camden, Tennessee.
-Most often remembered for her hits, “Crazy”, “Walkin’ After Midnight”, “I Fall To Pieces” and “She’s Got You”, Cline’s Greatest Hits L.P. has sold over eight million copies, making it the largest selling female Country album of all time, until Shania Twain came along.
+Patsy Cline is most often remembered for her hits, “Crazy”, “Walkin’ After Midnight”, “I Fall To Pieces” and “She’s Got You”, Cline’s Greatest Hits L.P. has sold over eight million copies, making it the largest selling female Country album of all time, until Canada’s Shania Twain came along and then Taylor Swift.